 Token life spans are as follows:

-- Authorization code (AISP and PISP): 10 minutes, not reusable – as per OAUTH2 specification
+- Authorization code (used to exchange ID Token by AISP and PISP): 10 minutes, not reusable – as per OAUTH2 specification

-- Refresh Token (For Single AISP Intent ID): ~90 days expected (multi-use Refresh Token)
+- Refresh Token (are required to obtain new access tokens when the current token becomes invalid or expires For Single AISP Intent ID): ~90 days expected (multi-use Refresh Token)

-- Access Token (For Single Immediate Payment): 24 hours – but payment submission only accepted within 1 hour of customer authorisation
+- ID Token generated by YBS Identity API (For Single Immediate Payment): 24 hours – but payment submission only accepted within 1 hour of customer authorisation

-- ID Tokens for an Intent ID (AISP and PISP): 30 minutes
+- ID Token for an Consent ID (AISP): 30 minutes

 - Please note these are not fixed and will change over time.